ndorfin/SouthernSunQueenBees/README.md

 Company website for Southern Sun Queen Bees

+## Environment

+This project uses the following:

+- [Middleman](https://middlemanapp.com/) on Ruby v3+.
+A static site generator similar to Jekyll with Rails-like conventions
+- [Contentful](https://www.contentful.com/).
+A headless CMS with the content broken up into several types of blocks across a number of pages.
+- [CircleCI](https://circleci.com/).
+Build environment that listens to Webhook requests from Contentful
+- [GitHub Pages](https://pages.github.com/).
+CircleCI will push built content to the `gh-pages` branch on this repo, which GitHub Pages then serves at [`southernsun.co.nz`](https://southernsun.co.nz).

 ## Installation

 1. Clone this repo into a local directory
 1. Change to your new local directory
 1. `bundle install`
+1. Get the latest content from Contentful: `middleman contentful`
 1. `middleman`

 ## Build